OpenLocalizationTest/recomposed-history-mdonly/articles/storage-java-how-to-use-blob-storage.md

 well.
 This is so that you can organize your blobs in a more folder-like structure.

-For example, you could have a container named “photos”, in which you might upload blobs named “rootphoto1”, “2010/photo1”, “2010/photo2”, and “2011/photo1”.
-This would create the virtual directories “2010” and “2011” within the “photos” container.
-When you call **listBlobs** on the “photos” container, the collection returned will contain **CloudBlobDirectory** and **CloudBlob** objects representing the directories and blobs contained at the top level.
-In this case, directories “2010” and “2011”, as well as photo “rootphoto1” would be returned.
+For example, you could have a container named "photos", in which you might upload blobs named "rootphoto1", "2010/photo1", "2010/photo2", and "2011/photo1".
+This would create the virtual directories "2010" and "2011" within the "photos" container.
+When you call **listBlobs** on the "photos" container, the collection returned will contain **CloudBlobDirectory** and **CloudBlob** objects representing the directories and blobs contained at the top level.
+In this case, directories "2010" and "2011", as well as photo "rootphoto1" would be returned.
 You can use the **instanceof** operator to distinguish these objects.